 Oh, man.
 Here we go again with the poor dogs.
 So when the French say that you’re in a dog’s pain, life must be pretty terrible at this point.

 Literal meaning: crushed dogs

 What it really means: local newspaper articles that serve as filler

-Useless news articles that are full of nonsense fluff are referred to by French as crushed dogs.
+Useless news articles that are full of nonsense fluff are referred to by the French as crushed dogs.
 This could also mean misleading news headings that are not related to the content of the article.
-Basically, bad news reporting and awful journalism constitutes chiens écrasés.
+Basically, bad news reporting and awful journalism constitute chiens écrasés.

 Literal meaning: to sleep into a gun’s dog (Un chien de fusil is the “hammer” part of a gun)

 What it really means: to sleep in a fetal position, curled up in a ball